Environmentalism of the poor: Environmental Classism

-Of these three currents within environmentalism, the growing environmentalism of the poor may be the strongest force for sustainability.
-This would contradict well-established ideas about sustainability: environmentalism has often been seen as the domain of affluent societies of the global North, because poor people are not interested in environmental concerns.
+Environmentalism has therefore been historically seen as elitist, and poverty has been associated with environmentally damaging practices and disinterest in environmental concerns.
 For instance, the Brundtland Report concluded that poverty is one of the most important drivers of environmental degradation; political scientist Ronald Inglehart also argued that affluent societies are more likely to protect nature.
 Similarly, Kuznets curves associate environmental improvements with higher per-capita income, implying that the cure for environmental degradation is more growth.
-However, environmentalism of the poor points to numerous case studies where poor people protect the environment against powerful interests in order to defend their livelihoods and cultures.
+However, numerous case studies pointed out that poor people protect the environment against powerful interests to defend their livelihoods and cultures.
+Therefore, according to Martínez Alier, 'poor people' engage in this third current of environmentalism: the 'environmentalism of the poor' (or livelihood ecology, liberation ecology, the environmental justice movement, popular environmentalism, etc.).